-Maybe, you want to change the BlogSpot or domain URL - or maybe the previous publishing did not complete, properly.
+Maybe, you want to change the BlogSpot or domain URL, or change the blog - or maybe the previous publishing did not complete, properly.
 If the blog is currently published to a non BlogSpot URL, you can't just publish it, again.
 You have to start by publishing the blog back to a BlogSpot URL, before you can again publish the blog to a non BlogSpot URL.

 Given the right planning, and understanding of the tasks involved, you can do all of this in 5 minutes - less time than it will probably take you to read these instructions.

 The republishing process is not complicated.

 - If necessary, make any necessary changes in BlogSpot.